phalcon-orphanage/docs/en/reference/filter.rst

 .. figure:: ../_static/img/sql.png
    :align: center

 Full image (from xkcd)

-The component provides a set of commonly needed data filters and sanitizes helpers.It provides object-oriented wrappers for the mature PHP filter extension.
+The component provides a set of commonly needed data filters and sanitizes helpers.
+It provides object-oriented wrappers for the mature PHP filter extension.

 Sanitizing data
 ---------------